martyna-nieckarz/Games-Engines-1-Assignment/README.md

 Here is an image of the final project outcome:

 ![Image of Final Audio Visualizer](https://i.imgur.com/Va0N3MV.png)

 #### Youtube Link
 Click [here](https://youtu.be/P2FZTclrYCc)  to watch a video of the code running.

 (Link: https://youtu.be/P2FZTclrYCc)

-#### Note:
+#### Final thoughts:

-Unfortunately the project didn't come out exactly as intended due to lack of time.
-The final year project ended up taking up a lot more time than than expected this semester.
-However I'm happy with the end results as the animations look very cool.
+Although the project didn't come out exactly as intended due to lack of time, I'm still very happy with the end results as the animations look very cool.
+Instead of a cat character as mentioned in the project proposal below, a "shark" ship was implemented to make the player look like they're crusing along a road in space.
+The song chosen also seems fitting with the overall theme of vizualization.
+The music bars work very well and are visually appealing.

 ## PROPOSAL STAGE